scot-taylor-ibm/compare-comply/schema.md

       - `text`: The text of the identified section title.
       - `location`: The location of the section title in the input document as defined by its `begin` and `end` indexes.
     - `table_headers`: An array of table-level cells applicable as headers to all the other cells of the current table.
 Each table header is defined as a collection of the following elements:
-      - `cell_id`: String value in the format `tableHeader-x-y` where `x` and `y` are the begin and end offsets of the cell value in the original input document.
+      - `cell_id`: The unique ID of the cell in the current table.
       - `location`: The location of the cell in the input document as defined by its `begin` and `end` indexes.
       - `text`: The textual contents of the cell from the input document without associated markup content.
       - `row_index_begin`: The `begin` index of the cell's `row` location in the current table.